 Organic beer is not only less harmful to health.
 With regard to the environment, too, it is worth taking the environmentally friendly option.
 Best example: Conventional hops grow in a monoculture that requires a lot of pesticides because the soil is much more susceptible to pests.
 Monocultures only remove nutrients from the soil on one side, which means that more and more fertilizer is required.

-Hops can grow very well in permaculture, a cultivation method based on natural ecosystems.
-Environmentally friendly beers often use hops from permaculture; organic brewers only process hops that have been grown without synthetic pesticides.
+Hops can grow very well in permaculture, a cultivation method that is modeled on natural ecosystems.
+Environmentally friendly beers often use permaculture hops; Organic brewers only process hops that were grown without synthetic plant protection.
 Overall, organic beer is much gentler on nature and relies on sustainable and pesticide-free cultivation.

 Although organic beers only make up around two percent of all beers sold in supermarkets, the trend has long since made it onto the drinks shelf.
-If you don't want to neglect health and environmental protection with an after-work beer, you can choose one of the numerous ecological beers and don't have to do without a diverse range.
+If you don't want to neglect health and environmental protection when drinking a beer after work, you can choose one of the numerous organic beers and don't have to miss out on a diverse range.